Guerrilla marketing: Grassroots marketing

 Grassroots campaigns aim to win customers over individually.
 A successful grassroots campaign is not about the dissemination of the marketing message in the hope that possible consumers are paying attention, but rather highlights a personal connection between the consumer and the brand, and builds a lasting relationship with the brand.

 Astroturfing

 Astroturfing is among the most controversial guerrilla marketing strategies, and it has a high risk of backfiring for the company marketing the product or service.
 Astroturfing derives from artificial “turf”, often used in stadiums or tennis courts – also known as fake grass.
 Hence, fake endorsements, testimonials and recommendations are all products of Astroturfing in the public-relations sector.
-Astroturfing involves generating an artificial hype around a particular product or company through a review or discussion on online blogs or forums by an individual who is paid to convey a positive view yet who does not reveal their true motivation.
+Astroturfing involves generating an artificial hype around a particular product or company through a review or discussion on online blogs or forums by one or more individuals who are paid to convey a positive view yet who does not reveal their true motivation.
+Astroturfing may also be done similarly on social media to support a product.
 This can have a negative and detrimental effect on a company, should the consumer suspect that the review or opinion is inauthentic and manipulative of public opinion.
 The result is damage to the company's reputation, and possibly litigation.
+It has also been used to attempt to shift public opinion by posing mining as an ideological stance and thus supporting mining activities by directly or indirectly making relationships between mining and societal issues, even over months and posing a single mine as mining and thus its restart as an ideological or political stance.
+Astroturfing has also been used in election campaigns.